2 Phút Hơn

-"2 Phút Hơn" (or "Hai Phút Hơn"; translates as "Over Two Minutes") is a 2020 Vinahouse (Vietnamese House) song by Pháo.
+"2 Phút Hơn" or "Hai Phút Hơn" (translates as "Over Two Minutes") is a 2020 Vinahouse house song by Pháo.
 Several remixes of the song were made.
-One by DJ/producer KAIZ was released on November 28, 2020 and gained global popularity, one of a number of Vietnamese songs to become popular on TikTok.
+One by DJ/producer Kaiz was released on November 28, 2020, and gained global popularity, one of a number of Vietnamese songs to become popular on TikTok through its dance covers.

-The KAIZ remix reached the top 10 on Spotify's Global Viral chart, and became the world's most shazamed track on Shazam in December 2020.
+The Kaiz remix reached the top 10 on Spotify's Global Viral chart, and became the world's most searched for track on Shazam in December 2020.

 Internet meme

 The character Zero Two from the Japanese anime television series Darling in the Franxx had become a popular subject for internet memes.
 A video posted in 2018 depicted Zero Two doing a popular hip-swaying dance associated with the 2014 song "ME!ME!ME!" by TeddyLoid.
-In November 2020, an anime music video of the Zero Two dancing clip put to the KAIZ remix version of "Hai Phút Hơn" went viral, leading to an internet meme.
-The video also intercut Zero Two dancing with the character of Marija the Violinist from the mobile rhythm game Muse Dash, who is seated on a black car and tapping out the beat.
+In November 2020, an anime music video of the Zero Two dancing clip put to the Kaiz remix version of "Hai Phút Hơn" went viral, leading to an internet meme.
+The video also intercut Zero Two dancing with the characters Marija and Buro from the rhythm game Muse Dash, syncing their animations from the game with the music.

 A trend, starting in China, then saw users on Douyin mimicking the dance in real life.
 The Douyin user Cciinnn first used the song in a video.
 The dance then crossed over to Douyin's international version TikTok, with videos by Sava Schultz and by Lauren Burch becoming particularly popular.
 The dance has been performed by several K-pop idols, such as Aespa.

 Other remixes

-In 2021, Pháo and KAIZ released a subsequent remix of the song under the name "2 Phút Hơn (Make It Hot)" with the US rapper Tyga.
+In 2021, Pháo and Kaiz released a subsequent remix of the song under the name "2 Phút Hơn (Make It Hot)" with the US rapper Tyga.